Visit a village in Kenya

 Kithimani is in Machakos, an inland county with beautiful hilly scenery well suited to hiking safaris.
 The county is home to the Ol Donyo Sabuk National Park, with spectacular views, wildlife and some 45 species of birds.

 Step off the tourist trail, though, and the view is far less resplendent.
-Here in rural Kenya, where Kithimani is located, 49 percent of people live in poverty.
+Here in rural Kenya, 49 percent of people live in poverty.
 Two-thirds lack access to sanitation facilities.
 Almost 50 percent lack access to clean water.
 And medical care is vanishingly rare: according to the International Fund for Agricultural Development, there is only one doctor for every 10,000 people.
 (This short article gives an excellent overview of inequality in Kenya.)

 To provide business and skills training to 400 Kithimani villagers